pzb/documents/docs/BR.md

 #### 3.2.2.4 Validation of Domain Authorization or Control

 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.
-The CA SHALL confirm that, as of the date the Certificate issues, either the CA or a Delegated Third Party has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed below.
+The CA SHALL confirm that, as of the date the Certificate issues, either the CA or a Delegated Third Party has validated each Domain Name listed in the Certificate using at least one of the methods listed below.

 Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
 In all cases, the confirmation must have been initiated within the time period specified in the relevant requirement (such as Section 3.3.1 of this document) prior to certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.

-Note: FQDNs may be listed in Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.
+Note: Domain Names may be listed in Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.

 ##### 3.2.2.4.1 [Reserved]